Osteosarcopenia: What Is It And Do You Have It?

 The same study advised ensuring adequate protein intake, calcium, Vitamin D, and creatine each day.
 The study recommended getting 1.2–1.5 g/kg per day of protein, and 3-5g per day of creatine.9.
 The latter is naturally found in muscle cells and is very similar to amino acids.
 In fact, our bodies produce it from the amino acids arginine and glycine.

-The Save Institute recommends following the daily allowance range of 800 to 1200mg of calcium per day through a combination of food sources and supplements and 2000 IUs of Vitamin D3 daily, plus the rest of the Foundation Supplements.
+The Save Institute recommends a minimum of 800 mg of calcium per day through a combination of food sources and supplements, and 2000 IUs of Vitamin D3 daily, plus the rest of the Foundation Supplements.
 No less important are the large variety of polyphenols abundantly found in plant foods.

 Synopsis